-5-3 Control Panel Connectors and I/O Ports
+5-3 I/O Ports

-The rear I/O ports are in conformance with the PC 99 specification.
+The rear I/O ports are color coded in conformance with the PC 99 specification.
 See Figure 5-1 below for the colors and locations of the various I/O ports.

 Figure 5-1.
 Rear I/O Ports